 “She had him walk for her, and she just knew,” Kerry explains of Joseph’s diagnosis of Legg-Calve-Perthes, a rare childhood disease in which blood supply to the femoral part of the hip is interrupted and the bone begins to die.
 “You lose blood flow to the ball part of the joint.
 The bone then flakes off, and the body absorbs it,” James adds.
 “Then it’s a regrowth process, which can take one to four years.”

 The main treatment for Legg-Calve-Perthes is actually rest and monitoring.
 If it gets worse, though, a young patient may have to have surgery or be placed in a full leg cast to immobilize the bottom portion of the body.
 Though it was difficult, Joseph adhered to the doctor’s recommendations and refrained from any activities that would cause major impact on his hip.
 And Kerry attributes that to his connection with Olszewski, whom he saw twice a week in Stockbridge for several years.
-“He didn’t like [not being able to run and play], but he respected her and listened to her,” she notes.
+“He didn’t like , but he respected her and listened to her,” she notes.
 “As the years went on, he got better and better.”